cake-build/cake-action/README.md

       cake-bootstrap: skip
 ```

-The default value is `auto`, which means that the modules will be automatically bootstrapped on Cake 1.0.0 or later.
+The default value is `auto`, which means modules will be automatically bootstrapped on Cake 1.0.0 or later.

+> :information_source: This option is ignored when [using Cake Frosting projects](#script-path).

 ## Cross-platform